Medical Malpractice

 Frequently Asked Questions

-Q: What is an Affidavit of Merit in a Michigan medical malpractice case?
+Q: What is an Affidavit of Merit?

 Q: What is the statute of limitations for medical malpractice in Michigan?